“All the little kids growin’ up on the skids are goin’ … Cleveland Rocks, Cleveland Rocks.”

 - Situational Analysis/Research (10 points): Describe the situation and the audience

-- Planning (30 points): Detail goals, objectives, strategies and planning process
+- Planning (30 points): Detail research, goals/objectives/strategies, and planning process

 - Implementation/Execution (30 points): Describe how the plan was executed, including all tactics — quality of work, creativity and budget considered

-- Evaluation (30 points): Review success of program, including metrics and method of evaluation
+- Evaluation (30 points): Review success of the program, including metrics and method of evaluation

 - BRONZE Rock: All scores of 80 to 99 that do not place first or second in each category

-All campaign and tactic categories will be evaluated by an independent panel of PR professionals – the PRSA Alabama chapter.
+All categories (campaigns and tactics) will be evaluated by an independent panel of PR professionals from a sister chapter.